|

 ticking for any luxury companies who want to tap into the public markets.

-an IPO in 2001 before deciding to withdraw it after the Sept.
-11 terrorist
+planned an IPO in 2001 before deciding to withdraw it after the Sept.
+11

-attacks, and since then the company has twice shelved plans for share
+terrorist attacks, and since then the company has twice shelved plans for

-offerings.
-Analysts believe Prada doesn't want to see another opportunity
+share offerings.
+Analysts believe Prada doesn't want to see another

-slip away, and could launch a $2-billion-plus IPO by early next year.
+opportunity slip away, and could launch a $2-billion-plus IPO by early

-in the next few months, industry sources have said, though the company has
+IPO in the next few months, industry sources have said, though the company

-remained cagey about its plans.
-Meanwhile, Salvatore Ferragamo has said it
+has remained cagey about its plans.
+Meanwhile, Salvatore Ferragamo has

 developed economies over the next year or so, those developing economies